davestj/scastd/docs/DatabaseMigration.md

 ### MySQL / MariaDB

-The provided dumps at `src/mysql.sql` and `src/mariadb.sql` have been modernized for MySQL 8 and MariaDB 10.11:
+The provided dump at `src/mariadb.sql` has been modernized for MySQL 8 and MariaDB 10.11:

 * Deprecated `timestamp(14)` and `int(11)` types were replaced with `TIMESTAMP` and `INT`.